JamesFehon-NSW/NSW-research-prototype/activities/index.md

                             </a>
                         </h2>
                         <p class="nsw-card__copy">
-                            All services relating to maritime and recreation in NSW
+                            Build confidence in a new feature’s value and polish up the spec.
                         </p>
                         <p class="nsw-card__copy">By
-                            Customer Experience Unit Partnerships team
+                            Service NSW Product team
                         </p>
                         <svg class="nsw-icon nsw-card__icon" focusable="false" aria-hidden="true">
                             <use xlink:href="#arrow"></use>